7 hybrid meeting best practices for attendees

 Hybrid meeting best practices

 In hybrid meetings, it's up to all participants to set the meeting up for success.
-Here is a checklist to help each attendee cover their bases for hybrid meetings.
+Here is a checklist of hybrid meeting tips to help each attendee cover their bases.

 hybrid meeting best practices